BenGyde/Data-Analyst-Portfolio/Python - Overdue probability (Logistic Regression)/README.md

 ## Problem statement

 Finance teams need to identify which invoices are likely to become overdue to proactively manage credit risk and collections.
-Manual rules are often simplistic and hard to maintain, while black-box models lack transparency.
+Manual rules are often simplistic and hard to maintain.

 ## Solution & Features